 - Enrollee Information: includes counts of NYS Medicaid enrollees who see PCMH-recognized primary care providers

-- Fiscal Information: includes the amount spent on PCMH by New York State Medicaid through increased capitation rates to recognized providers and fee-for-service 'add-ons' for qualifying visits with recognized providers.
+- Fiscal Information: includes the amount spent on PCMH by NYS Medicaid through increased capitation rates to recognized providers and fee-for-service 'add-ons' for qualifying visits with recognized providers

 Patient Centered Medical Home Satisfaction with the Experience of Care

 In the fall of 2013, a survey was administered to Medicaid managed care enrollees to compare the experience of care received from providers recognized as PCMH to the experience of care from providers who are not so recognized.
 While provider groups often look at satisfaction with care within their PCMH practices, this study was unique by comparing satisfaction for PCMH and non-PCMH groups.

 The Consumer Assessment of Healthcare Providers and Systems (CAHPS) PCMH survey was sent to Medicaid managed care members throughout New York State.
 The study was administered to both adults and children and the samples were divided between those who had visits with a PCMH provider and those whose visits were with a non-PCMH provider.
 Survey administration followed a standardized mail and phone methodology.
 Reports for both the adult and children's studies are presented here.

 - Overall satisfaction was generally high with few statistically significant differences between PCMH and non-PCMH groups